alesdotio/django-admin-shortcuts/README.rst

 dreadfully boring admin to the marvelous engineering excellence that is this app.

-How do i use it?
+How do I use it?
 ================

 1) ``pip install django-admin-shortcuts``